hyeleek/SSUI---Bun-Bun-Bake-Shop/README.md

 After 3 iterations of paper prototyping, this is a high-fidelity clickable prototype designed in Adobe XD and prototyped in inVision.

-Interactive Prototype can be tested [here](hailey455812.invisionapp.com/public/share/BZWTRZ3VX).
+Interactive Prototype can be tested [here](https://hailey455812.invisionapp.com/public/share/BZWTRZ3VX).
+Screen recording of the interactive prototype can be viewed [here](https://vimeo.com/361695190).